 Pulmonary fibrosis is the thickening and scarring of the lung tissue.
-The term idiopathic denotes the cause as unknown and occurring spontaneously.
+The term idiopathic denotes an unknown cause and spontaneous onset.
 Though it is not entirely understood what causes idiopathic pulmonary fibrosis and diffuse parenchymal lung failure, the disease process is well-explained in various medical literature and case histories.[1]

 Healthy vs. Diseased Lungs